UniversalDependencies/docs/_pal/dep/parataxis.md

 udver: '2'
 ---

-The parataxis relation links two elements that are linked without any explicit co- or subordination.
-It is not always clear whether to assume coordination, parataxis, or two consecutive sentences.
-As many clauses are introduced by *ud* 'and' in the Middle Persian corpus, the presence of this junctor is not clear evidence for coordination, and "run-on sentences" or pairing "with non-conjunction connectives" figure in our data only rarely. <br>Parataxis is used when assuming two independent sentences is not felicitous.
+The parataxis relation links two elements that are linked without any explicit [co-](CCONJ) or [subordination](SCONJ).
+It is not always clear whether to assume [coordination](conj), `parataxis`, or two consecutive sentences.
+As many clauses are introduced by *[ud](cc:nc)* 'and' in the Middle Persian corpus, the presence of this junctor is not clear evidence for coordination, and "run-on sentences" or pairing "with non-conjunction connectives" figure in our data only rarely. <br>Parataxis is used when assuming two independent sentences is not felicitous.

 - "And he, Gayōmart, said: Now that the Adversary has come, humans will emerge from my seed.
 For a matter of fact, this (is) good if acts virtuously."